thoth-tech/handbook/CONTRIBUTING.md

 #### Windows (using WSL2)

-1. Set up wsl and the linux distribution.
-WSL allows linux distributions to run on the Windows OS.
+1. Set up Windows Subsystem for Linux (WSL) and the Linux distribution.
+WSL allows Linux distributions to run on the Windows OS.
 Visit this [website](https://docs.microsoft.com/en-us/windows/wsl/install) for more information.

    ```powershell
    wsl --install